trulyPranav/S2-C-Programs/Programs/leapYear.md

     printf("Enter a year: ");
     scanf("%d", &year);

-    // A year is a leap year if it is divisible by 4 or 400
+    // A year is a leap year if it is divisible by 4 and NOT divisible by 100
-    // but NOT a leap year if it divisible by 100
+    // but a leap year if it divisible by 400

     // Check if the year is a leap year if ((year % 4 == 0 && year % 100 != 0) || (year % 400 == 0)) {